syncfusion-content/javascript-docs/js/RichTextEditor/Toolbar-Support.md

 # Toolbar Support

 The **RichTextEditor** control provides a number of tool items that provide a rich look to the text entered in the editing area.
-It brings to the Web popular editing features found in desktop word processors such as **Microsoft Word** and **OpenOffice.org Writer.**
+It also provides the Web popular editing features found in desktop word processors such as **Microsoft Word** and **OpenOffice.org Writer.**

 ## Text Formatting

 All the formatting tools allow you to change the appearance of text.
-Formatted text is visually interesting and easy for the visitor to read.
+Formatted text is visually interesting and easy to read.
 Formatting tags provide emphasis or act as markers to help the visitor, find information.
 Some text styling options are also available as a drop-down list.
-Upon clicking them, the list opens and you can select a styling option.
+On clicking them, the list opens and you can select a styling option.

 ## List of Toolbar Items